garbache/memecoin/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the Solana community for providing valuable resources and documentation.

 ## Disclaimer

 This bot comes with no guarantees or warranties.
 Use it at your own risk, and be aware of potential risks associated with automated trading on the blockchain.

-Happy trading on the Solana blockchain!